Hungarian Sampler Part Seven: Variations

-In the course of stitching this Hungarian embroidery sampler Sorbetto top we’ve thus far used the following stitches: chain stitch, buttonhole stitch, stem stitch, open chain stitch, fishbone stitch, backstitch, and satin stitch.
-Isn’t it amazing how many stitches you can learn making just one piece of embroidery?
-I love how all these stitches add so much texture to embroidery, especially when using just one color of thread.
-Today we’ll add an optional treatment to fill in some of our first motif, the Southern Hungarian chain-stitched flowers.
-But I also want to show you a couple of quick and simple methods with which to “trace” the whole sampler pattern, and make something lovely that uses Hungarian motifs but is quite fast and easy to make.
+In the course of stitching this Hungarian embroidery sampler we've thus far used the following stitches: chain stitch, buttonhole stitch, stem stitch, open chain stitch, fishbone stitch, backstitch, and satin stitch.
+Isn't it amazing how many stitches you can learn making just one piece of embroidery, right?
+I love how all these stitches add so much texture to the fabric, especially when using just one color of thread.
+Today we'll add an optional treatment to fill in some of our first motif, the Southern Hungarian chain-stitched flowers.
+But I also want to show you a couple of quick and simple methods with which to "trace" the whole sampler pattern, and make something lovely that uses Hungarian motifs but is quite fast and easy to make.

 But let us get back to our little sampler!
 First, I wanted to show you how you can fill in the petals on our first motif, the flowers from the Southern part of Hungary.
 Let's begin by adding satin stitches to the petals of the tulips.
 Starting at the tip of a tulip petal, bring your needle up to the front of the fabric: